“I Said I Hate You!”… But That’s Not What I Meant.

 If you’ve ever had your child look you straight in the face and yell, “I hate you!” then this post is for you.

+Yup.
 It can feel shocking, heartbreaking, or even enraging.
-Many parents immediately think:
+You might immediately think:

 Does my child actually feel this way?